HOUSE BILL NO. 376

 37-51-512.
 Other disciplinary powers unimpaired -- effect of repayment to fund.

-NEW SECTION.
-Section 6.
+Section 4.
 Transfer of funds.
 The board must transfer remaining funds from the real estate recovery account to the housing Montana fund provided for in 90-6-107 and 90-6-133 on February 1, 2021.

-COORDINATION SECTION.
-Section 9.
+Section 6.
 Coordination instruction.
 If [LC1473] is not passed and approved, then [this act] is void.

 - END -